abduqodirovshukrullo/project-with-docker/README.md

 - For all currencies
 >  api/currencies

--For one currency details by id
+- For one currency details by id
 >  api/currency/{currency}

 ### Commands